jockm/KeyCadeNano/Readme.md

   amusement more than anything else, but it can be used to write real code.
   The "About" page on the main menu is written in it (See `Games/About.h` for an example).

+You can learn more about the software stack, and how to write your own programs, in the [Documentation](Documentation/Readme.md)

 Hardware